Cambodia – Siem Reap

-Agape International Missions (AIM) in Svay Pak, Cambodia has this goal: fight trafficking, restore victims, and transform communities.
+Agape International Missions (AIM) focuses on combating human trafficking, restoring victims, and transforming communities.
 After years of ministry growth, AIM has expanded to multiple Rahab’s House community centers, a Lord’s Gym that reaches pimps and traffickers, AIM Employment Center (AEC) that gives young women a career in textiles, and a network of Cambodian Churches that are now educated about the issue they didn’t even see back when AIM first started rescuing children.
-AIM equips churches to fight trafficking in Cambodia and now in the US with AIM Anti-Trafficking Training.

-YWAM San Diego/Baja was started in October 1991 by Sean and Janet Lambert.
-Their vision was to mobilize groups that wanted to serve the needs of the poor both practically and spiritually.
-One organization that started out of this vision was Homes of Hope.
-In the last 15 years, HOH has helped to build and provide homes to over 2,000 families.
-The Crossing has partnered with YWAM and HOH to build over 30 homes in the last 7 years.
-Through the bi-annual process of building homes, we have built a relationship with Alfonso & Claudia Sanchez.
-The Crossing has been financially supporting Fonzy’s work as a builder in the Homes of Hope program.INTEREST LIST
+The Crossing has partnered with YWAM and HOH to build over 50 homes.
+Through the process of building homes we have built a relationship with Alfonso & Claudia Sanchez.
+The Crossing has been supporting Fonzy’s work as a builder in the Homes of Hope program for over 5 years.

 Check out our upcoming Reach trips below.

 Not ready to apply, but want to stay in the loop, click the interest button:

 Get connected and reach others through serving at The Crossing or with our local partners.